 The western border of the Chattahoochee National Forest is mapped along Taylor Ridge, part of the Armuchee Ridges (low, steep ridges seen west of I-75 near Dalton, GA).
 As Georgia’s highest peak at a staggering 4,784 feet, Brasstown Bald near Blairsville is also a must-see!

 Monitored and cared for by the USDA Forest Service, 10 wildernesses make up 15% of the Chattahoochee National Forest.
 Some even stretch into the Cherokee National Forest in Tennessee, the Nantahala National Forest in North Carolina, and the Sumter National Forest in South Carolina.

 Wildernesses are parts of federal lands that are undeveloped and kept in their natural states.
-These are beautiful, untouched areas to explore when you visit North Georgia.
-Big Frog Wilderness
+These are beautiful, untouched areas to explore when you visit the North Georgia mountains.

 - Blood Mountain Wilderness